This easy smoked chicken recipe is so simple, it produces succulent breast meat and a beautiful smoky flavor. You really can’t go wrong.

-Because the skin doesn't spit or sizzle it isn't punctured so all the moisture remains in the bird.
-When you cut into it you'll see what I mean - supremely juicy.
+Having said all that about crispy skin it's exactly because the skin doesn't spit or sizzle so it isn't punctured.
+All the moisture therefore remains in the bird so when you cut into it you'll see what I mean - supremely juicy.

-So this recipe is really stripped back to give you the simple pleasure of enjoying a basic smoked chicken.
+So this recipe is really stripped back to give you the simple pleasure of enjoying a basic smoked chicken however later on I will elaborate for my smoked chicken salad recipe.
 I'm not using any rub and I'm just looking for a mild citrus smoke, leave it at that, experience the texture and flavor first off, we can move onto more complicated recipes later.

 I still do this recipe week in week out even today because not only is it great straight off the smoker but any leftovers make for the best chicken sandwiches ever.
 Just a bit of mayo, a few salad leaves and a sprinkling of salt – awesome!